novoda/gradle-static-analysis-plugin/README.md

  * [`FindBugs`](http://findbugs.sourceforge.net/)
  * [`Detekt`](https://github.com/arturbosch/detekt)
  * [`Android Lint`](https://developer.android.com/studio/write/lint.html)

-Support for additional tools is planned but not available yet:

  * [`KtLint`](https://github.com/shyiko/ktlint)

 Please note that the tools availability depends on the project the plugin is applied to.
 For more details please refer to the